Verifying Equilibria in Finite-Horizon Probabilistic Concurrent Game Systems: Introduction

 In order to differentiate our work from this type of analysis, we consider finite-horizon systems, meaning that the system has an explicitly given finite bound on the number of steps in the execution of the system.
 This terminology follows the notation from the literature on Markov Decision Processes~\cite{Puterman94,etessamihandbook} and breaks from the terminology of the formal verification literature, where finite-horizon is usually shorthand for ``finite but unbounded"~\cite{Wool11,GV13}.
 Finite-horizon systems are also arguably more popular than their infinite-horizon counterparts in the literature on Markov Decision Process~\cite{Puterman94,etessamihandbook,solan22,valit}, which can be seen as the ``single-agent" analog of the systems we consider in this paper.

 We wish to consider the computational complexity of the realizability and verification problems in finite-horizon probabilistic multi-agent systems.
-The two most popular equilibrium concepts in the field of game theory are the \emph{Nash equilibrium}~\cite{Nash48} and the \emph{subgame perfect equilibrium}~\cite{Osborne1994}, with the latter a strengthening of the former.
+The two most popular equilibrium concepts in the field of game theory are the \emph{Nash equilibrium}~\cite{Nash48} and the \emph{subgame-perfect equilibrium}~\cite{Osborne1994}, with the latter a strengthening of the former.
 However, this immediately presents a problem for the realizability problem.
-Since the realizability problem is concerned with determining whether an equilibrium exists and we are considering probabilistic systems with a finite-horizon, the realizability problem becomes trivial.
-This is because subgame perfect equilibria can be shown to always exist in these systems through the use of algorithms like backwards induction~\cite{inductionnotes}.
-Furthermore, if we note that every subgame perfect equilibrium is, by definition, a Nash equilibrium, then we note that Nash equilibria always exist in these systems as well.
+Since the realizability problem is concerned with determining whether an equilibrium exists, and we are considering probabilistic systems with a finite horizon, the realizability problem becomes trivial.
+This is because subgame-perfect equilibria can be shown to always exist in these systems through the use of algorithms like backwards induction~\cite{inductionnotes}.
+Furthermore, if we note that every subgame-perfect equilibrium is, by definition, a Nash equilibrium, then we note that Nash equilibria always exist in these systems as well.
 If we remove the finite-horizon specification, then the status of the realizability problem for infinite-horizon systems now becomes a long-standing open problem in the field of game theory.
-In~\cite{chatterjee-majumdar-jurdzinski-csl2004}, it was claimed that there existed a 2-agent game infinite-horizon game in which each of the agents had a reachability goal that did not have a Nash equilibrium.
+In~\cite{chatterjee-majumdar-jurdzinski-csl2004}, it was claimed that there existed a 2-agent infinite-horizon game in which each of the agents had a reachability goal that did not have a Nash equilibrium.
 This claim, however, was shown to be flawed in~\cite{Bouyer2014}, so the question of whether the realizability problem is trivial in this setting is still open.
 Since even this is not known, the complexity of the realizability problem for Nash equilibria remains open in the infinite-horizon setting.
-Similarly, it is not known if a subgame perfect equilibrium strategy profile always exists in the same unbounded setting.
+Similarly, it is not known if a subgame-perfect equilibrium strategy profile always exists in the same unbounded setting.